matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step1.md

 **TODO:**

 1. Create the `clean_data` function in the `data_cleaning.py`.
-2. Convert the 'Date' column to datetime using `pandas.to_datetime`.
+2. Convert the `Date` column to datetime using `pandas.to_datetime`.
 3. Clean the duplicate row and rows with missing values in the `DataFrame` and return the DataFrame.

 ## Example

-Challengers can run the data_cleaning.py file to verify the correctness of the code:
+Challengers can run the `data_cleaning.py` file to verify the correctness of the code:

 ```zsh
 python3 data_cleaning.py